Hive-Academy/roocode-generator/memory-bank/TechnicalArchitecture.md

   - `memory-bank/`: Logic specific to generating and managing memory bank content.
   - `types/`: Shared type definitions across the project.
 - `tests/`: Automated tests for various modules.
 - `templates/`: Template files used by the generators.
+This includes templates for system prompts (`templates/system-prompts/`) which are used _within_ LLM prompts to guide generation, and templates for final output files.
+It is important to distinguish between templates intended for LLM input and those for final file output.
 - `bin/`: Executable scripts, including the main CLI entry point.
 - `task-tracking/`: Project management and task documentation.